PrinceOfIgor/GemmCUDA/README.md

 # Trials
 - All trials for Matrix Size will use the naive non-JIT implementation of GEMM
-- All trials after 7 will not use the naive non-JIT implementation for the sake of time and sanity
+- All trials after 6 will not use the naive non-JIT implementation for the sake of time and sanity (4096 was taking more than 20 hours...)
 - All trials will compare against naive GEMM with numba JIT and loop re-ordered GEMM with numba JIT
 - Threads Per Block affects all 4 kernels, TILE_DIM affects just shared memory caching and vectorized kernels